Church of St Mary Steps, Exeter

 The Church of St Mary Steps is a Grade I Listed church in the city of Exeter, England.

 History

 The church dates from about 1150 and was rebuilt in the 15th century.
 It was formerly by the west gate of the city.

 In the late 19th century the church was restored by the architect Edward Ashworth.

+In 1961, The House That Moved was moved from its former location to opposite the church.